Tone woods for electric guitars

 Maple

-Botanical name: Acer.
-Traditionally used for guitar necks.
-It is very hard.
-It has a uniform grain and its tonal qualities highlight and amplify the body wood well.
-It sustains very well.
-Maple is found in the northern hemisphere with most species found in Europe and Asia.
-Maple timber can have a highly decorative grain called “figure” and can produce “quilt”, “flamed”, “spalted” (ink-like patterns caused by fungi in the wood), “birds eye”, or “burly” appearances.
-Laminates of these grains are often glued to the top of a guitar body for a beautiful appearance.
-Veneers are usually 1mm or 2mm thick or they can be a full 5mm-18mm solid cap.
 Guitar necks made of maple can be "roasted," "baked," "torrefied," and "caramelised" in a process that involves heating the wood to remove any moisture, oils and sugar, creating a more stable structure.
 As a result, the wood is much less vulnerable to temperature and humidity changes.
 The process takes place in an oxygen-free kiln so that the wood does not combust.
 During this process, the wood darkens due to a chemical reaction between the oils and sugar content, with the wood becoming darker the longer it is roasted.
 This colour change tends to make the figure pop and can become a very nice caramel-walnut colour.
 What has happened in effect is that this process speeds up the ageing process of the wood resulting in properly cured wood which otherwise may take decades to achieve.
-NOTE.
-Prices for high quality figured maple have tripled in the last few years.
-Expect to pay huge prices for a high quality figured cap.

 Korina (US) Limba (UK)

 Botanical name: Terminalia superba.
 This wood is grown in the tropical regions of western Africa and has a very interesting and appealing grain.
 It is held in very high regard by guitar builders.
-It was first introduced to the world as a tonewood in 1958 By Gibson.
+It was first introduced to the world as a tone wood in 1958 By Gibson.
+Original Explorer guitars were made of Korina.
 It was only briefly used then but it has never been forgotten.
 For a hardwood it is quite lightweight.
-Some pieces can have dark or light stripes and/or lots of interesting swirls and some can have a mahogany-like appearance.
-Korina these days is mostly offered as an option in Custom Shop guitar builds.
-Tonal properties: a very warm, balanced sound with excellent sustain.
+This wood is a light yellowish to golden brown, sometimes with grey or even black streaks and veins or lots of interesting swirls.
+Pieces with dark figure are referred to as Black Limba, while plain, unfigured wood is called White Limba.
+Korina tends to be mostly offered as an option in Custom Shop guitar builds.

 Poplar